-1For example, in the Gentzkow and Kamenica work on this problem they identify a condition - Blackwell-connectedness - which ensures that full revelation is always an equilibrium outcome in their multisender game.
+&lt;sup>3For example, in the Gentkow and Kamenica (2017a) work on this problem they identify a condition - Blackwell-connectedness - which ensures that full revelation is always an equilibrium outcome in their multisender game.
 The condition says that given the information provided by the others, any individual player can always deviate to something more informative.
-Li and Normal similarly assume that each sequential player has access to signals that are arbitrarily correlated, so that a player can improve upon the information provided by others realization by realization.
+Li and Norman (2021) similarly assume that each sequential player has access to signals that are arbitrarily correlated, so that a player can improve upon the information provided by others realization by realization.
 In both cases any one player can unilaterally increase the amount of information provided.